JagritiKumari98/gramenerCaseStudy/README.md

 Jupyter Notebook
 How to Run
 Clone the repository.

-Install the required libraries using pip install -r requirements.txt.
+Install the required libraries using:

+pip install -r requirements.txt
 Run the Jupyter Notebook for data analysis and visualization.

-Review the results in the output cells of the notebook.
+Review the results in the output cells of the notebook